 Once I’m Ready to Enter the Workforce, What can I Expect?

 Generally speaking, people who get a university degree have a better chance of administering large-scale financial, human and material resources than people who have certificates or diplomas for studies of shorter duration than a university undergraduate degree.
 Your future salary also depends on your level of education and area of work.
-Check out this indispensable resource to learn what is available to you after your studies.
+Take a moment to learn what you can do with your studies.

-You can also catch a glimpse of your future professional network here.
+You can also catch a glimpse of your future professional network by visiting the Future and Young Alumni page.